svierk/awesome-lwc-collection/force-app/main/default/lwc/contentDocumentTable/README.md

 # Content Document Table

 A generic table to show shared documents from a Salesforce Files library.
+How the component was built and works in detail is explained in the following Medium post: [How to build a Content Document Datatable with Apex & LWC](https://medium.com/capgemini-salesforce-architects/how-to-build-a-content-document-datatable-with-apex-lwc-f68d5367932c)

 <img src="../../../../../images/content-document-table.png" alt="custom-datatable" width="400"/>